Blenderama/Decoupling_Self_Attention/README.md

+# This is the official implementation of the paper [Efficient Shapley Values Calculation for Transformer Explainability]
-# Our code is based on [Transformer Interpretability Beyond Attention Visualization](https://arxiv.org/abs/2012.09838)
+Our code is based on [Transformer Interpretability Beyond Attention Visualization](https://arxiv.org/abs/2012.09838)

 ## Introduction: please refer to